 When I worked for Kaplan, they required all private tutoring lessons to be two hours.
 That surprised me because I thought of lessons as one-hour affairs.
 However, I soon discovered that we could get through a lot more in one two-hour lesson than we could in two one-hour lessons.

-In my experience, I've found that 90 minutes works well for most students (exceptions: young students, and students who begin tutoring very close to their test date).
-With 90 minutes, we can go through the warm up period and spend more than an hour at our most productive level.
-And 90 minutes isn't so long that it strains students' attention...
+In my experience, I've found that 90 minutes works well for many students.
+With 90 minute lessons, we can go through the warm up period and spend more than an hour at our most productive level.
+An hour is generally too short and delivers less value per dollar than a longer lesson.

 Sometimes I work with students who perform well during our lessons, but who struggle when it comes to actually taking the test.
 It turns out the reason for this might be genetic.

 When we experience stress, our prefrontal cortex is flooded with dopamine.
 Some of us are coded with a gene that slowly removes the dopamine, while others have a variant that rapidly removes it.
 The prefrontal cortex is critical for planning and decision-making, and it performs best when an optimal level of dopamine is maintained.
 Normally, on many cognitive tests, people with the slow variant of the gene perform better.
 But in stressful, high-stakes situations the opposite happens: those with the fast variant do better.
 Thus people with the slow variant have been dubbed Worriers, and those with the fast variant, Warriors.